OleHolmNielsen/Niflheim_system/docs/Slurm_operations.rst

   sacctmgr show event where node=XXX

-Optional flags to ``sacctmgr show event`` can be used to modify the database search, see SPECIFICATIONS_FOR_EVENTS_ in the sacctmgr_ manual page.
+Optional flags can be used to modify the database search, see SPECIFICATIONS_FOR_EVENTS_.
 For example::

   sacctmgr show event where node=XXX All_Time